Maryna Zanevska: Grand Slam performance

-Career
+Professional

 Zanevska won the 2009 US Open girls' doubles title with partner Valeria Solovyeva and the 2011 French Open girls' doubles title with Irina Khromacheva.

 She won her maiden WTA Tour singles title at the 2021 WTA Poland Open, defeating Kristína Kučová in the final.

-Zanevska reached a career-high WTA singles ranking of World No.62 in May 2022 and in October that year won her first WTA 125 singles title at the Open de Rouen, overcoming Viktorija Golubic in the final.
+Zanevska reached a career-high singles ranking of world No. 62 in May 2022, and in October that year won her first WTA 125 singles title at the Open de Rouen, overcoming Viktorija Golubic in the final.

 In August 2023, she announced that the 2023 US Open would be her final professional event, revealing she had been struggling with back pain for the previous four years.
 Zanevska lost to second seed Aryna Sabalenka in the first round.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.